Mathsphysis/personapi-dio/README.md

 - DTO for Marshalling and Single Responsibility Principle Compliance
 - MapStruct for DTO to Entity and vice-versa convention over configuration mapping
 - Git Flow and Conventional Commits tools for code versioning
+- Deploying on Heroku
+- API endpoints testing with Postman
 - etc...

 <hr>